groovemonkey/dxhacker/readme.md

 -phones:
--- People have phones
--- global phone list and phone/internet registration -- merge computer list and phone list into one global DEVICE LIST?
+-- merge computer list and phone list into one global DEVICE LIST?

 -- script calls between people
--- NPCs have address books that are passed to phones when they're created?
-Maybe a "know each other" list?
-Ugh...implement later...
+-- NPCs have (optional?) address books that are passed to phones when they're created?

-Person.make_call(<to>, self.phone.ip)

-def Person.receive_call(ip)
-	if self.phone.address_book[ip]
-		self.phone.log_call(ip, self.phone.address_book[ip]) #<-- pass IP addr and caller name
-		# make Phone.log_call take ONE or TWO arguments (either just an IP, or an IP and a name).
-		# write to the call log accordingly.
-end
+Maybe a "know each other" list? -- each person has the other's name/number stored in their phone's address book, and each other's name/e-mail address stored in the e-mail address book.